 A very interesting starvation study conducted in MN at the end of WWII found perfectly normal and healthy men lost interest in social activities when put on restricted diets.
 They became obsessive, they talked less, they laughed less, they became apathetic, irritable, ecstatic and then depressed - all when they were starved.
 Self-injurious behavior also happened as a result of being starved.

-I bring this up to raise the point some of the autistic traits seen in starvation are universal.
+I bring this up to raise an important point.
+Some of the autistic traits seen in starvation are universal.
 Social engagement drops off the radar, sounds become louder, lights become brighter and smells become stronger - all to protect a vulnerable animal and help it focus on finding food.

 The repercussions of the starvation experiment followed many of the men in the MN study throughout their lives.
-For me personally, I wonder if the biological experience of starvation made it easier for me to save money and be easily content (like an animal hoarding resources and genuinely excited by the contrast of current "abundance").
+For me personally, I wonder if the biological experience of starvation made personal finance like a primal event (like an animal hoarding resources for the future and relieved by any contrast of current "abundance").

 Anyhow, even before anorexia, a high proportion of people who eventually develop anorexia have autistic-like traits.
 The complexity of identifying these traits is augmented by the starvation itself.
 Identifying the traits beforehand, however, could be of clinical importance and save lives.